 Because we are the orphans of the 20th century, we have to find the significance of things, or their insignificance, by tracing their track back to our parents’ cold graveside.
 Just as for Pop Art the warmth and immediacy of the human gesture in brushwork had to be removed from the process, so the warmth and foibles of the live human being could no longer be a subject, replaced by its image, in mass-reproduction in movies and magazines and on TV.
 These are now our stories and the characters of our narratives.
 It may be a good enough claim to point out that the characters who traditionally enacted the narratives of painting are still present in the age of popular-culture representation: that Bounty is a soup can, Purity a box of soap; that Marvel comics superheroes and TV cowboys are the Olympians, Arthurian Knights, Old testament Prophets and Saints of our age; that Aesop is alive and well in Walt Disney.
 But simultaneously true is that we don’t really look at these characters as if they had relationships of meaning to us, provide some sort of counsel for our lives.
-They are consumption, celebrity, and entertainment, and in a certain daylight we look on them as markers of the graves of those relationships - that is the poignancy of Andy Warhol’s bored recitations and Jeff Koons’ stupid tombstones to meaning.
+They are consumption, celebrity, and entertainment, and in a certain daylight we look on them as markers of the graves of those relationships - that's the poignancy of Andy Warhol’s bored recitations and Jeff Koons’ stupid tombstones to meaning.

 A Prairie Town on the Horizon

-To say that is not to say that we don’t need to be able to create meanings for ourselves; and set up rendezvous to connect with them in ways that help us with our human lives, to get over our human obstacles.
-Meaning-making requires the proximity of likeness but the distance of difference.
+To say that is not to say we don’t need to be able to create meanings for ourselves; and set up rendezvous to connect with them in ways that help us with our human lives, to get over our human obstacles.
+Meaning-making requires the proximity of likeness, but the distance of difference.
 The relationship between reality and representation used to be a realm where approximation always provided the perfect medium for exploration of the space between life, as known from its daily facts, and the mystery of its meaning.
 For achieving this connection the image was once considered something almost miraculous, worthy of idolatry and iconoclasm.
 But the distance of our images from our lives has been reduced to zero, while Reality TV and social media have usurped the role of the fictional, and squeezed the realm of the approximate out of our lives.
 We are now propelled headlong beyond the age of mass-reproduction into an age where the rectangular image has more reality in our lives than the world does.

 But to consider that painting can no longer adequately mean, now that everyone has an i-phone camera and a Facebook page, is just to warm over a facile truth that was obvious 150 years ago.
-What became just as obvious then is more so now: that there is nothing that can bring time to an appointment with memory, doubt, confusion, hope, focus, and will, to incredibly voice themselves in harmony, as the end of a paintbrush.
+What became just as obvious then is more so now: that there is nothing that can bring time to an appointment with memory, doubt, confusion, hope, focus, and will, to incredibly voice themselves in harmony, as the bristly end of a paintbrush.
 All of these qualities of human fate are then held there in the paint, so that a viewer’s mind can find there a track of what was walked; to follow it back, tracking with the experience of their own life, to make this a mental pilgrimage of companionship, understanding, and meaning.